msp-strath/cs208-logic/pages/properties-of-programs.md

 We do not distinguish between things that are program-like and things that are data-like.
 In particular, a program can take itself as an input.
 This flexibility of self reference will be crucial for stating the [halting problem and proving that it is undecidable](halting-problem.html).

 This definition is highly simplified in many ways.
 It says nothing about the time, space, or other resources needed to carry out the computation of `output` from `input`.
 Nor does it directly allow for interactive computation where a program takes input and sends output during execution rather than at the start and end.
-Nevertheless, it does
+Nevertheless, it does allow us to talk about what computers can and cannot compute.

 ### Specifying Properties of Programs